CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Experiments

 \subsection{Semantic Segmentation}

 \textbf{Experimental Settings.} ADE20K~\citep{DBLP:conf/cvpr/ZhouZPFB017} is used as the benchmark for semantic segmentation.
-It covers a broad range of $150$ semantic categories, including $20$K images for training, and $2$K for validation.
-Similar to models for detection, we initialize the backbone with weights pre-trained on ImageNet, and MMSegmentation-based~\citep{mmseg2020} semantic FPN and UPerNet~\citep{DBLP:conf/eccv/XiaoLZJS18} are taken as the segmentation head.
+It covers a broad range of $150$ semantic categories, including $20$K images for training and $2$K for validation.
+Similar to models for detection, we initialize the backbones with weights pre-trained on ImageNet, and MMSegmentation-based~\citep{mmseg2020} semantic FPN and UPerNet~\citep{DBLP:conf/eccv/XiaoLZJS18} are taken as the segmentation head.
 For FPN~\citep{DBLP:conf/cvpr/KirillovGHD19}, we use an AdamW optimizer with learning rate and weight deacy of $1\times10^{-4}$.
-Models are trained for $80$K iterataions with batch size $16$.
+Models are trained for $80$K iterations with batch size $16$.
 For UPerNet, an AdamW optimizer with an initial learning rate of $6\times10^{-5}$ and a weight decay of $0.01$ is used, and models are trained for $160$K iterations.

-\textbf{Results.} The results are shown in Table~\ref{tab:segmentation}.
-Similar to object detection, CrossFormer shows a larger performance gain over others when enlarging the model.
-For example, CrossFormer-T achieves $1.4\%$ higher IOU than Twins-SVT-B, but CrossFormer-B achieves $3.1\%$ higher IOU than Twins-SVT-L. Besides, CrossFormer shows a more significant advantage over others on dense prediction tasks (\eg, detection and segmentation) than on classification, which indicates that cross-scale interaction in the attention module is more important for dense prediction tasks than for classification.
+\textbf{Results.} All results are shown in Table~\ref{tab:segmentation}.
+Similar to object detection, CrossFormer exhibits a greater performance gain over the others when enlarging the model.
+For example, CrossFormer-T achieves $1.4\%$ absolutely higher on IOU than Twins-SVT-B, but CrossFormer-B achieves $3.1\%$ absolutely higher on IOU than Twins-SVT-L. Totally, CrossFormer shows a more significant advantage over the others on dense prediction tasks (\eg, detection and segmentation) than on classification, implying that cross-scale interactions in the attention module are more important for dense prediction tasks than for classification.